harshgadodia/harshgadodia/blog/_posts/2021-01-24-Learning-Singing.md

 6. **Being able to sing without any music and sounding good.**
   I've tried recording myself listening to music through earphones but singing into a mic before, I was harrowed.
 I know it's normal to be [jarred by the sound of your own voice](https://time.com/4820247/voice-vocal-cords/#:~:text=People%20perceive%20their%20own%20voice,voice%20you're%20used%20to.), but boy was that an experience.
 It'll probably take years to reach this stage.

+I'm excited for the next steps in my journey.